HaouziJ/images-preprocessor/README.md

 Description
 ===========

-Objectifs:
-- Recuperer les images accessibles par les urls contenues dans le fichier urls.txt.
-- Developper une tache qui calculera la MD5 de l'image
+###goal:
+- Get and download all images  from urls.txt file
+- Develop a task which compute the MD5 of each image
-- Developper une tache qui transformera l'image en niveau de gris avec le calcul suivant: (R + G + B) / 3
+- Develop a task which compute gray level of the image applying: (R + G + B) / 3
-- Developper une tache qui recuperera les outputs des deux precedents workers.
-Il devra egalement inserer dans une base de donnees MongoDB, les informations (md5, l'image en niveau de gris, la hauteur et la largeur de l'image, la date d'insertion).
-- Developper une api en Flask pour visualiser les images stockees dans MongoDB via l'url http://localhost:5000/image/<MD5>
-- Developper une api en Flask de monitoring via l'url http://localhost:5000/monitoring.
-Cette api devra retourner un histogramme decrivant le nombre d'images traitees avec succes ou erreur par interval d'une minute.
-(Prevoir une collection dans MongoDB pour recuperer ces informations)
+- Get the output of the two precedent tasks, and insert information into a MongoDB database
+as: md5, gray level image, size, insertion date.
+- Develop a flask webservice to visualize results stored inside the MongoDB by the url http://localhost:5000/image/<MD5>
+- Develop a flask webservice to get monitoring from url http://localhost:5000/monitoring.
+This API will return an histogram showing the number of image transformed per minutes or per seconds.

 Requirements